 Our Safeguarding Children Policy applies to all events, including online and can be found on our website

 Remote Synagogue Youth is a completely free service.
-We are providing it because it is essential to us that we are a source of community and support during this time.
-However, if you are able to make a donation to RSY-Netzer at this difficult time, it would be greatly appreciated.
-A link to do so can be found here.
+We are providing it because it is essential to us that we are a source of community and support for our members at this time.

 Please feel no pressure to donate.
 Your support and engagement during this strange time is already so valued.